 Adobe Experience Platform Query Service allows you to use standard SQL to query Experience Platform data to support many different use cases.

 After a schema has been composed and a dataset has been created which references that schema, data is then ingested and stored in the Data Lake.
-Using Query Service, you can join any datasets in the Data Lake and capture the query results as a new dataset for use in reporting, machine learning, or for ingestion into Real-time Customer Profile.
+Using Query Service, you can join any datasets in the Data Lake and capture the query results as a new dataset for use in reporting, machine learning, or for ingestion into Real-Time Customer Profile.

-Real-time Customer Profile provides a centralized consumer profile for targeted and personalized experience management.
+Real-Time Customer Profile provides a centralized consumer profile for targeted and personalized experience management.
 Each profile contains data that is aggregated across all systems, as well as actionable timestamped accounts of events involving the individual that have taken place in any of the systems you use with Experience Platform.

-See the Real-time Customer Profile overview for more information.
+See the Real-Time Customer Profile overview for more information.

 Adobe Experience Platform Data Science Workspace uses machine learning and artificial intelligence to gain insights from data stored within Experience Platform.
 Data Science Workspace allows data scientists to build recipes based on XDM Individual Profile and XDM ExperienceEvent data about customers and their activities, facilitating predictions such as buying propensity and recommended offers that the individual is likely to appreciate and use.

-With Data Science Workspace, data scientists can easily create intelligent services APIs powered by machine learning.
+With Data Science Workspace, data scientists can easily create intelligent service APIs powered by machine learning.
 These services work with other Adobe solutions, including Adobe Target and Adobe Analytics Cloud, to help you automate personalized, targeted digital experiences.

 For more information on using Experience Platform data to power insights, see the Data Science Workspace overview.

 Now that you better understand the role of schemas throughout Experience Platform, you are ready to start composing your own.
-To continue supplementing your learning, start by reading the suggested documentation and watch the video below.

 To learn design principles and best practices for composing schemas to be used with Experience Platform, begin by reading the basics of schema composition.
 For step-by-step instructions on how to create a schema, see the tutorials on creating a schema using the API or using the user interface.